 Golf travel insurance covers your equipment, trip costs and tournament fees when traveling for golf.
 Plans cost $74 to $178 for a week-long trip to Australia with $2,500 in trip costs.

-Sports Travel Insurance for Golf
+Best Travel Insurance for Golf Trips: Plans and Coverage

 Golf travel insurance covers lost equipment, tournament fees and trip cancellations.
+AXA is the only provider with dedicated lost golf rounds coverage at $500 per trip.

 Compare plans from $74 to $178 for golf-specific protection.

-Updated: January 16, 2026
+Updated: May 12, 2026

 Advertising & Editorial Disclosure